Colorado Sales Tax & Audit Guide

 Taxpayers who receive a notice of deficiency or notice of refund rejection may submit a written protest and request a hearing to dispute the notice within 30 days of the date of the notice.

-- The application for a hearing must be made to the Executive Director.
+• The application for a hearing must be made to the Executive Director of the CDOR.
 However, it should be mailed to the reviewer's attention whose name and address appear on the notice of deficiency or rejection of refund claim.

-You can be denied valid standing in an appeal to the courts if a valid protest is not filed on time and this can allow the Department to begin collection procedures.
+You can be denied valid standing in an appeal to the courts if a valid protest is not timely filed and this can allow the Department to begin collection procedures.

-All protests will be reviewed by the originating section (Sales Tax) for factual matters.
+All protests will be reviewed by the originating section (i.e., the sales tax office) for factual matters.

 Though we don't recommend doing this without first speaking with a tax professional at any time during the audit process, the Colorado Department of Revenue allows taxpayers to request that the Executive Director of the Colorado Department of Revenue reconsider the deficiency without a hearing.